 - Pale gums or mucus

 Causes of Heart Murmur In Dogs

-It is common for young puppies to develop heart murmurs, though these are usually benign and known as physiologic heart murmurs.
+It’s common for young puppies to develop heart murmurs, though these are usually benign and known as physiologic heart murmurs.
 They occur when puppies, especially large breeds, grow quickly, and generally they disappear on their own after a few months.
-These heart murmurs cause no symptoms and aren’t a cause for concern.
+These cause no symptoms and aren’t a cause for concern.